 Two weeks post-surgery, however, along with my own change I’m finding myself wishing to read books that cause change: doesn’t matter if the change happens in me, others, or the world.
-I’ve been immersing myself in these three books, and every one is a life-changing read.
-10 out of 10 on the Muchierness scale (although one caveat: I’m reading all three simultaneously, and haven’t quite finished any of them).
+I’ve been immersing myself in these three books, and every one is a life-changing read, with the caveat that I’m reading all three simultaneously, and haven’t quite finished any of them.
 But, I’m so inspired and excited to share them with you, I’m not going to wait to recommend them:

 Creating Things That Matter: The Art and Science of Innovations That Last

 by David Edwards

 Every person is a creator by nature and everyone creates for him or her or themselves.
 This is the book, however, that helps you bridge the gap between creating for oneself and creating for All.
 Read immediately.

 Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones